• Skip to primary navigation

 Jump to:

-• How to Make this Easy Pizza Dough Recipe
+• Step-by-Step: How to Make Pourable Pizza Dough

 • Easy Pourable Pizza Dough

-When I was developing my recipe for Old School Cafeteria Pizza, one of the most important elements to nail down was the soft, bread-like crust.
-Made from a unique, pourable pizza dough, this crust is easy to make and requires no rolling or forming.
+When I was developing my recipe for Old School Cafeteria Pizza, one of the most important elements to nail down was the soft-but-sturdy, bread-like crust.
+The secret?
+A pourable pizza dough that skips the kneading and rolling.

 Front cover of 1988 cookbook "Quantity Recipes for School Food Service"

-This easy pizza dough recipe is made exclusively from pantry staples.
+This easy no knead pizza dough recipe is made exclusively from pantry staples.

 Photo of individual ingredients that go into this easy pizza dough recipe, measured and prepped.